-- we are a clinical-stage biopharmaceutical company with no products approved for commercial sale and have incurred significant losses since our inception in 2007.
-We expect to incur significant losses over for the foreseeable future and may never achieve or maintain profitability; - we have not yet completed Phase 2 clinical trials and have no history of commercializing products, which may make it difficult for an investor to evaluate the success of our business to date and to assess our future viability; - to date, we have partially relied on non-dilutive grants to cover certain of our capital requirements for our clinical trials, and we may fail to continue to receive non-dilutive funding; - our business has been and could continue to be adversely affected by the ongoing COVID-19 global pandemic and efforts to mitigate it in regions where we or third parties on which we rely have significant manufacturing facilities, concentrations of clinical trial sites or other business operations; - our business is heavily dependent on the successful development, regulatory approval and commercialization of CT1812 and any future product candidates that we may develop or acquire; - we may not successfully expand our pipeline of product candidates, including by pursuing additional indications for CT1812 or by in-licensing or acquiring additional product candidates for other diseases; - preclinical and clinical development involves a lengthy and expensive process with an uncertain outcome, and the results of preclinical studies and early clinical trials are not necessarily predictive of future results; - we have not tested any of our product candidates in pivotal clinical trials and our product candidates may not have favorable results in future clinical trials; - we have conducted, and in the future plan to conduct, clinical trials for product candidates outside the United States, and the FDA and comparable foreign regulatory authorities may not accept data from such trials; and - even if our current or future product candidates obtain regulatory approval, they may fail to achieve the broad degree of adoption and use by physicians, patients, hospitals, healthcare payors and others in the medical community necessary for commercial success.
+- We are a clinical-stage biopharmaceutical company with no products approved for commercial sale and have incurred significant losses since our inception in 2007.
+We expect to incur significant losses over for the foreseeable future; - We have never generated revenue from product sales and may never achieve or maintain profitability; - We have not yet completed Phase 2 clinical trials and have no history of commercializing products, which may make it difficult for an investor to evaluate the success of our business to date and to assess our future viability; - We are highly dependent on the success of our lead product candidate, CT1812 and our other product candidates; - We will need substantial additional financing to meet our financial obligations and to pursue our business objectives; - The COVID-19 pandemic may materially and adversely affect our business and our financial results and could cause a disruption to our supply chain and the development of our product candidates; - To date, we have partially relied on non-dilutive grants to cover certain of our capital requirements for our clinical trials, and we may fail to continue to receive non-dilutive funding; - We may not successfully expand our pipeline of product candidates, including by pursuing additional indications for CT1812 or by in-licensing or acquiring additional product candidates for other diseases; - Preclinical and clinical development involves a lengthy and expensive process with an uncertain outcome, and the results of preclinical studies and early clinical trials are not necessarily predictive of future results; - We have not tested any of our product candidates in pivotal clinical trials and our product candidates may not have favorable results in future clinical trials; - We have conducted, and in the future plan to conduct, clinical trials for product candidates outside the United States, and the U.S. Food and Drug Administration, or FDA, and comparable foreign regulatory authorities may not accept data from such trials; - Even if our current or future product candidates obtain regulatory approval, they may fail to achieve the broad degree of adoption and use by physicians, patients, hospitals, healthcare payors and others in the medical community necessary for commercial success; - If we are unable to obtain and maintain patent protection for our technology and product candidates including our lead product candidate, CT1812, or if the scope of the patent protection obtained is not sufficiently broad, we may not be able to compete effectively in our markets;